 Drive-ins were all about the fun of watching anything outside — how else to explain the worst films you ever saw attracting teenagers back in the day (my day, that is).
-But taking a TV into the backyard is madness — not just because of the logistics of moving it safely, but also because using it outdoors just isn’t safe on ANY level.
+But looking for the best outdoor TVs and taking a TV into the backyard is madness — not just because of the logistics of moving it safely, but also because using it outdoors just isn’t safe on ANY level.

 But technology always has a solution — in this case it comes courtesy of SunBriteTV.
 As in the SunBriteTV Model 3260HD All-Weather Outdoor LCD Television — 720p of high-def resolution playing across a 32-inch display.

 As should be obvious, the SunBriteTV Model 3260HD All-Weather Outdoor LCD Television is protected against the environment, but as far as you’re concerned, it’s just a high-def HDTV.
 Except that all HDTVs you’ve ever seen at Costco don’t have filtering material in the back and gaskets protecting access points.

 The SunBriteTV Model 3260HD All-Weather Outdoor LCD Television is designed to be wall or ceiling mounted — but it comes with a set of standing legs that can quickly attached to its bottom for standing upright ( a single person can place them in position although 2 people will make the job go faster).
 A dust cover is also supplied to use when you’re done viewing.